 Cost should NOT be amongst your biggest considerations when choosing a rhinoplasty surgeon.
 Revisions cost more and are less predictable.

-NOTE: I do not list revision prices because I base this on how difficult the case is, materials that might be needed, and how long it will take me.
-Some revisions can be minor and others extremely complicated, so I think this is the fairest way to look at it.
+NOTE: I do not give exact prices because quotes are somewhat based how difficult the case is, materials that might be needed, and how long it will take me.
+Some can be more straightforward and others extremely complicated, so I think this is the fairest way to do it.

-Prices include: surgeon’s fee, follow up visits, facility fee, and anesthesia fee.
+Prices include: surgeon’s rhinoplasty and airway optimization fee, follow up visits, facility fee, and anesthesia fee.
 Prices subject to change.
 Only quotes directly obtained from our office should be considered final.
 A consultation is required for a specific quote.